-The Syncro XT+ control panel CIE part has a serial communications bus to which the ECD modules are connected.
-Additional remote extinguishing modules, 16 channel I/O boards, relay boards, sounder boards and conventional detection zone boards may also be connected to this bus.
-This serial bus also supports up to 15 of the full function Syncro View repeater panels.
+The Syncro ASM control panel has a serial communications bus to which additional I/O, relay, sounder and conventional detection zone boards may be connected.
+The serial bus also supports up to 15 of the full function Syncro View repeater panels.

-Up to 32 I/O units in total can be connected to the serial bus and these can be a mixture of any type.
+Up to 32 I/O units can be connected to the serial bus and these can be a mix of any type.